rsnobles/website-template/README.md

 ### Create a new blog post

-1) Open the <a href="www/site/content/blog" target="_blank">blog folder</a> on a new tab.
+1) Open the [blog folder](www/site/content/blog) on a new tab by keeping <kbd>CTRL</kbd> key pressed while clicking the link (<kbd>CMD</kbd> on Mac).
 2) Press the **Create new file** button on top of the page.
 3) Enter blog name followed with /index.md, for example: `happy-days/index.md`.
-4) Enter blog content in <a href="https://help.github.com/en/articles/basic-writing-and-formatting-syntax" target="_blank">Markdown syntax</a>.
+4) Enter blog content in [Markdown syntax](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).
 See the example below.
 Use the preview tab to preview your changes.
     ```
     ---
     title: Happy Days